tnichols217/notes/APBiology/5/Notes/Unit Packet/3 - Test Topics.md

         1. When genes are on the same chromosome
 4. Vocabulary:
     1. Testcross
+        1. Cross of two genotypes to simulate the result of children's genotypes
     2. Dihybrid
+        1. One gene
     3. Monohybrid
     4. Epistasis – definition, examples, how can you tell this is the inheritance pattern?
     5. True-breeding